gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   it to the responder as a SCTP user message.

-  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N recive keys can be removed.
+  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N reception keys can be removed.
 Although to deal with network reordering, a delay is RECOMMENDED.

-This completest the key-update procedure.
+This completes the key-update procedure.

 Note that even if both endpoints runs the Initiator process the KeyUpdate will complete.
 The main difference is that step 3 may occur